-Typical markets Albi Clad TF include:
+Typical markets for TF include;

 When a smooth, architectural finish is required on highly visible structural steel, Albi Clad TF is your answer.
 Albi’s decorative thin-film finish can be top coated by most standard paints and will not affect the fireproofing properties.

 Not only does Albi Clad TF provide a decorative finish, it also stands up to more robust applications.
 Our hard, durable, corrosion and abrasion resistant thin film intumescent will handle any type of indoor traffic, be it human or mechanical.
 Albi Clad TF requires only soap and water to restore a like-new finish.

 Albi Clad TF is UL tested for resistance to humidity, aging, CO2/SO2, chlorine, washing without a topcoat.
 This makes it the ideal fireproofing solution for gymnasiums, locker rooms and indoor swimming pools.